yig/GMU-CS425/README.md

 Now you should initialize your git repository and make a first commit.

 **You have reached the first checkpoint.** Upload your code.
-Run `xmake clean` and then zip your entire directory.
+Run `xmake clean --all` and then zip your entire directory.
 Your directly tree should look like:

 ```
 .git/